yshyshyshyshysh/Pull_Local_Git_Repo/README.md

 ## Steps <br>

 **Step 1.
 Generate personal access token**
--   The way to generate tokens can be referred to: https://blog.csdn.net/chengwenyang/article/details/120060010
+-   The way to generate tokens can be referred to: [How to use github token](https://blog.csdn.net/chengwenyang/article/details/120060010)
 -   To access commit status and private repositories, grant permissions to `repo` and `user`.

 **Step 2.
 Run the Script**